 Students are introduced to the properties and functions of different wireless networks.
 Topics like antenna placement, cellular technology and signal spread are explored.

-Graduates of MSEE programs can become technical specialists in the sub-field of their choice.
+Graduates of a master's program can become technical specialists in the sub-field of their choice.
 They may also take on supervisory roles or focus on product research and development.
-The highest-earning ten percent of electrical engineers had a salary of $143,200 or higher as of May 2014, according to the BLS.
+The highest-earning ten percent of electrical engineers had a salary of $146,820 or higher as of May 2015, according to the BLS.

 Continuing Education Information